-A11.1-32 [An implementation must provide a method to construct a PersistenceManagerFactory by a Map instance.
-This static method is called by the JDOHelper method getPersistenceManagerFactory (Map props).

-static PersistenceManagerFactory getPersistenceManagerFactory (Map props);
+A11.1-32 [An implementation must provide two methods to construct a PersistenceManager-Factory by a Map instance.
+One static method is called by the JDOHelper method getPersistenceManagerFactory (Map props).
+The other static method is called by JDOHelper method getPersistenceManagerFactory (Map overrides, String name).